lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 | **Positive**  |   0.597403    |  0.706844  |  0.585593  |  —-------  |   0.449768    |
 | **Very Positive**|   0.569536    |  0.782908  |  0.637285  |  0.550232  |   —-------    |

+Several insights emerge:

+- Very Negative beats Negative (65%) and Neutral (54%), which might seem surprising at first.
+This likely reflects scenarios where users prompt the chatbot to behave maliciously or humorously at their own expense (e.g., “Roast me” or “Make fun of me”).
+In such cases, chatbots that lean into the negativity—rather than deflect—are actually rewarded by users.

+- Neutral tone underperforms across the board, losing to every other tone except Negative.
+This supports the idea that emotional expression, whether positive or negative, tends to be preferred over dry or purely factual responses.
+Neutral responses may be perceived as disengaged or unhelpful, especially in creative or open-ended tasks.

+- As expected, Positive and Very Positive dominate, with Very Positive winning 78% of the time against Negative and 64% against Neutral.

+This suggests that sentiment affects not only absolute rankings but also pairwise preferences in nuanced and sometimes counterintuitive ways.

 <h2> Limitations and Future Directions </h2>